Shpigford/joshpigford.com-archive/_posts/2017-02-06-week-one-handmade-shop.md

 ---
+layout: post
 title: Week one with a handmade shop
 ---

 A week ago I opened the proverbial doors to [Cedar & Sail](https://cedarandsail.com), my little handmade homewares shop.
 I wanted to walk through what the first week has been like, mostly for posterity sake.